 Imagine a place that lived all Salvador history: this is Farol da Barra.

-This theater is the house of BalĂ© (Ballet) FolclĂłrico da Bahia since 2014.
-Besides the daily shows, the group also develops social projects such as BalĂ© Junior – ballet for children.
+This theater is the home of Balé (Ballet) Folclórico da Bahia since 2014.
+In addition to daily shows, the group develops social projects like Balé Junior, a ballet for children.
 It is an amazing opportunity to learn about Brazilian folkloric dance with African roots.

 Contact: +55 (71) 3322-1962